allianceauth/allianceauth/docs/features/states.md

 This lets you select which characters the state is available to.
 Characters can be added by selecting the green plus icon.

 ### Member Corporations
-This lets you select which corporations the state is available to.
+This lets you select which Corporations the state is available to.
 Corporations can be added by selecting the green plus icon.

 ### Member Alliances
-This lets you select which alliances the state is available to.
-Alliances can be added by selecting the gree plus icon.
+This lets you select which Alliances the state is available to.
+Alliances can be added by selecting the green plus icon.

 ## Determining a User's State
 States are mutually exclusive, meaning a user can only be in one at a time.